dotnet/docs-maui/docs/user-interface/controls/boxview.md

 The `WidthRequest` and `HeightRequest` properties are measured in device-independent units.

 > [!NOTE]
-> A `BoxView` can also be a child of an `AbsoluteLayout`.
+> A `BoxView` can also be a child of an <xref:Microsoft.Maui.Controls.AbsoluteLayout>.
 In this case, both the location and size of the `BoxView` are set using the `LayoutBounds` attached bindable property.

 A `BoxView` can also be sized to resemble a line of a specific width and thickness.